Have you been Charged with Hazing in Georgia?

 It was a joke: The Court does not take into consideration whether or not the hazing was supposed to be a joke.
 Subjecting someone to danger even if you thought it was a joke can still be grounds for a conviction.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
 Your Georgia Hazing Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Hazing Lawyers will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Hazing Lawyers in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.